 As the world’s population continues to increase, we will need to double food production by 2050 to meet global demands, while protecting our fragile resources for the 'Dining Boom' (National Geographic, 2017).

-- Be part of the solution by studying Agricultural Engineering at USQ and study topics such as the design of intelligent irrigation systems which only spray weeds, reducing the impact of harmful chemicals.
+- Be part of the solution by studying Agricultural Engineering at USQ and study topics such as the design of intelligent irrigation systems to maximise crop yield whilst saving valuable water resources or the use of precision agriculture to increase the effectiveness and accuracy of fertiliser and herbicide application.

-- USQ is home to the world-class research centre in Agricultural Engineering - National Centre for Engineering in Agriculture.
+- USQ is home to the world-class research centre - Centre for Agricultural Engineering.

 - USQ’s programs are fully accredited by Engineers Australia, and are recognised worldwide.